Requirements for Graduation

 In cases where a student has registered for a course on Pass/No Pass (P/NP) basis, and the student is subsequently found to have committed an academic integrity violation in the course, the instructor may elect to assign a penalty letter grade, rather than assign a mark of Pass or No Pass.

 General Education Requirements

-General education and writing requirements for all students are provided here.
+General education and writing requirements for all students are provided on the USC Core/General Education page.
 Additional specific information is included with the information on individual majors.

 The diversity requirement must be met by all students who began college at USC or elsewhere in fall 1993 or later.
 It can be met by passing any one course carrying the designation “m” for multiculturalism.
 The list of courses and further details about meeting the diversity requirement are found here and here.

 A gateway course is a lower division 3–4 unit course that introduces and showcases the minor or major curricula of an academic field of study.
 It is intended to be a student’s first exposure to a field of study.